 The trustworthy recommendations and tips in this fall hiking clothing and gear guide hand you a neat and tidy trail map for safe, happy fall hiking.

-If you plan to extend your autumn hiking season into truly cold weather, with its increased levels of risk, you'll need these detailed tips for safety and comfort:
+If you plan to extend your autumn hiking season into truly cold or wet (or both) weather, with its increased levels of risk, you'll need these detailed tips for safety and comfort:

 Fall Hiking Clothing And Gear Guide